 Instead of letting debt hang over your head, Marissa Lyda of The Budgeting Wife recommends making debt payoff a priority.

-“Pay off your student loans, car loan, and credit cards as quick as possible for a foundation to your financial future,” said Lyda.
+“Pay off your student loans, car loan and credit cards as quickly as possible for a foundation to your financial future,” said Lyda.

 If you make extra payments, you can get out of debt ahead of schedule.
-Once you’re debt-free, you can shift your focus to other financial priorities.
+In some cases, it might also be wise to refinance your student loans if you can get a lower interest rate.
+Either way, once you’re debt-free, you can shift your focus to other financial priorities.

 “When you’re young and in your 20s, you have the power to build some serious wealth for your future,” said Lyda.
 “But it all starts with being debt-free.”